 Figurative meaning "anything used or practiced for disguise or concealment" is by 1570s.

-1560s, "take part in a masquerade;" 1570s, "to disguise;" 1580s, "to wear a mask," from mask (n.).
-Figurative use by 1580s.
-Extended sense of "to disguise" is attested from 1847.
+1560s, "to take part in a masquerade" (a sense now obsolete); 1580s as "to wear a mask," also "disguise (feelings, etc.) under an assumed outward show;" from mask (n.) and French masquer.
+Military sense of "conceal" (a battery, etc.) from the view of the enemy" is from 1706.
 Related: Masked; masking.
 Masking tape recorded from 1927; so called because it is used to block out certain surfaces before painting.